McCaulley, Texas

-Although McCaulley is unincorporated, it continues to have a post office in operation with the zip code of 79534.
+Although McCaulley is unincorporated, it continues to have a post office in operation, with the zip code of 79534.

 Public education in the community is provided by the Roby Consolidated Independent School District.
 On July 1, 1990, Roby ISD absorbed the entirety of the former McCauley Independent School District.
 The Hamlin Independent School District also serves areas considered McCaulley.

+Demographics

+McCaulley first appeared as a census designated place in the 2020 U.S. census.